Practical guide: when to use ChatGPT, Claude, or Perplexity

 Sensitive or compliance-related content

-Claude has stricter security protocols and is more reliable for HR texts, legal content, or medical information.
+Claude has stricter safety protocols and is more reliable for HR texts, legal content, or medical information.

-Scenario: You have an extensive marketing plan that you want to have evaluated
+Scenario: You have a comprehensive marketing plan that you want to have evaluated

-You are a senior marketing consultant who advises SMEs on digital strategy.
+You are a senior marketing consultant advising SMEs on digital strategy.

 CONTEXT:

-I am uploading our 25-page marketing plan for 2025.
-The plan is written for a B2B SaaS company in the HR-tech sector.
+I am uploading our 25-page marketing plan for 2026.
+The plan is written for a B2B SaaS company in the HR tech sector.
 Budget: €180k/year.
 Team: 2 marketers + external agency.

 ANALYZE THE DOCUMENT FOR: